 Yesterday’s prediction of sunshine came through, so I collected a healthy dose of it on the snowy barrens at the Cobbler, a scenic valley halfway along Cobbler Path.

-Aside from getting back into shape, my intentions were to see wildlife.
-It was easy to find animal tracks from all sorts of creatures, I followed hare and fox tracks over the hills, but I didn’t find the critters themselves.
+Aside from getting some exercise, my intentions were to see wildlife.
+It was easy to find animal tracks from all sorts of creatures, I followed hare tracks and fox tracks over the hills, but I didn’t find the critters themselves.

 Halfway through my walk I noticed a group of eagles circling overhead, at first I thought there were six of them, but one of them turned out to be a big crow, it was just tagging along as they often do.
 Here’s one of the young eagles:

-Atop Redcliff Head, ECTA has created a new trailbed, offering a safer way around an impressively deep gulch (hidden from view in this shot):
+Atop Redcliff Head, ECTA has created a brand new trailbed, offering a safer way around an impressively deep gulch (hidden from view in this shot):

-I’m sure anyone with a fear of heights will appreciate this new option.
+I’m sure anyone with a fear of heights will appreciate this new option!